Skip to content

 Both approaches force respondents to make trade-offs between items and can identify which items (or factors, or attributes) drive take-up of a product or service.
 The factors could be any elements within an offer - for example, product attributes like style, color, and taste.
 Both also deliver interval-scaled utility scores*, which show how important each item is - which is great information to have for optimizing a value proposition.

-*Note there are much more complex calculations that occur for these methods on the backend, but gives you an idea of the output.
+*Note there are much more complex calculations that occur for these methods on the backend.

 Back to Table of Contents